Jones Graduate School of Business – Rice University

 - Application fee paid

-- Admissions Interview completed
+- Admissions Interview or assessment completed

 Essay Topic Analysis

-Rice-jones LiveWire and DecisionWire
+Rice / Jones LiveWire and DecisionWire

 Other Degree Offerings

-With an emphasis on decision-making, leadership and strategy, the executive MBA is designed for experienced executives.
+With an emphasis on decision-making, leadership, and strategy, the Executive MBA is designed for experienced executives.
 The program lasts 22 months with classes held on alternating weekends.
 There are also four required weeklong executive forums and a required international forum.

-Degree Offerings at Jones
+Degree Offerings at Rice Business